CryptoCrew/CryptoCalculator-v1.1-beta/README.md

 # CryptoCalculator-v1.1-beta
 A basic console-based cryptocurrency calculator.

-Once you have downloaded the .zip file, extract it and follow the file path below to get to the .exe file:
+Once you have downloaded the .zip file, extract it and run the .exe file.

-    Crypto_Calculator_11 -> Crypto_Calculator_11 -> obj -> x86 -> Release -> Crypto_Calculator_11.exe

 Once you run the application, simply follow the instructions as they appear.
 For now you will have to get the cryptocurrency prices manually, hopefully in a later version the calculator will have an option to retrieve the data from the web.